kachel/StarTrekCLI/README.md

 [Paypal]: <https://www.paypal.com/donate/?token=qv0Imb4exBKKrVsAc0tQrSUxlNgAgaldDhQDu6sQ-o0YSK5bNQcUMVpTC9Qp26kun4dgE0&country.x=GB&locale.x=GB>

+> Note at the time, this CLI only covers Star Trek, The Next Generation, Deep Space Nine, and Voyager.
+Enterprise and Discovery TBD.

 ## Installation

 Add this line to your application's Gemfile, if you want to use this as a library: